Toucan: Distribution and habitat

 Toucans are native to the Neotropics, from Southern Mexico, through Central America, into South America south to northern Argentina.
 They mostly live in the lowland tropics, but the mountain species from the genus Andigena reach temperate climates at high altitudes in the Andes and can be found up to the tree line.

 For the most part the toucans are forest species, and restricted to primary forests.
 They will enter secondary forests to forage, but are limited to forests with large old trees that have holes large enough to breed in.
 Toucans are poor dispersers, particularly across water, and have not reached the West Indies.
 The only non-forest living toucan is the toco toucan, which is found in savannah with forest patches and open woodlands.

 Behaviour and ecology

 Toucans are highly social and most species occur in groups of up to 20 or more birds for most of the time.
 Pairs may retire from the groups during the breeding season, then return with their offspring after the breeding season.
 Larger groups may form during irruptions, migration or around a particularly large fruiting tree.

 Toucans often spend time sparring with their bills, tag-chasing, and calling during the long time it takes for fruit to digest.
-These behaviours may be related to maintenance of the pair bond or establishing dominance hierarchies, but the time required to digest fruit, which can be up to 75 minutes and during which the toucan can not feed, provides this time for socializing.
+These behaviours may be related to maintenance of the pair bond or establishing dominance hierarchies, but the time required to digest fruit, which can be up to 75 minutes and during which the toucan cannot feed, provides this time for socializing.